USRSE/rse-stories/pages/about.md

 In early 2019 when <a href="https://us-rse.org" target="_blank">US-RSE</a>
 was being established, it was quickly clear that <a href="https://us-rse.org/what-is-an-rse/" target="_blank">
 defining a research software engineer</a> would be a challenging task.
-How could we compare applies and organges, when one person might be heavily involved in open source software engineering, and another actively publishing, and a third with managerial duties, and a fourth doing administration for HPC?
+How could we compare apples and oranges, when one person might be heavily involved in open source software engineering, and another actively publishing, and a third with managerial duties, and a fourth doing administration for HPC?